bzimmer/ma/docs/manual.md

 **Description**

-create a clean url for the argument by removing "unpleasant" values such as `'s` and `-`
+create a clean urlname for each argument

 **Syntax**